lindy-labs/sc_solidity-contracts/certora/RyskStrategy_verification_report.md

 # Overview of the verification

-## Description of the LiquityStrategy contract
+## Description of the RyskStrategy contract

+RyskStrategy generates yield by investing into a Rysk LiquidityPool, that serves to provide liquidity for a dynamic hedging options AMM.

 ## Assumptions and Simplifications